 - This healthy baked Turmeric Chicken Wings recipe is a popular appetizer.

 - The Ultimate List of Gluten Free Appetizers

-How can you tell if pork meatballs are cooked?
+How can you tell if meatballs are cooked?

-Can you eat pork meatballs if they are pink inside?
+Can you eat meatballs if they are pink inside?

 If your meatballs are pink inside, you will need to cook them a little bit longer.
 It is not generally safe to eat pork meatballs that are pink in the middle.